shango/shango.github.io/docs/aces_workflow.md

 For an in-depth overview, visit [OpenColorIO](https://opencolorio.org/).

-OCIO will use the ACES to handle all color transformations to do the heavy lifting of keeping color spaces consistent for you from file import, through compositing and on to file rendering.
+OCIO handles all color transformations, maintaining color consistency from import through compositing to final output.

 ACES is a standardized color management framework designed to ensure consistency across digital imaging workflows.
 It enables accurate color interchange, supports complex compositing pipelines, and facilitates the creation of high-fidelity masters for distribution and archival.